hybridsjs/hybrids/docs/store/introduction.md

 };
 ```

+In the above example, the `setDarkTheme` function could be run outside of the component as well.
+It does not rely on the `host` element.
+Nevertheless, the component will re-render when `Settings` model instance changes.

-On the other hand, let's create a web component, where we want to display the user's data fetched from the external API.
-Even though the source is asynchronous, the fetching process is hidden.
-The interaction with the model is the same as with data from memory (as shown in the above example).
+On the other hand, let's create a web component, which displays the user's data fetched from the external API:

 ```javascript
 import { store } from 'hybrids';